-For families of children who have developed an initial foundation for learning through the Sound Beginnings program, Sound Transitions is a great "next step" in preparing children for entering a full day spoken language program.
+For families of children who have developed an initial foundation for learning through the Sound Beginnings program, Sound Transitions is a great "next step" in preparing children who are deaf and hard of hearing for entering a full day spoken language program.

 In our Sound Transitions Program we provide

 - Oral Deaf Education focused on Listening and Spoken Language methods